erynmcfarlane/GraduateStatsClass/README.md

 - ideally to be submitted before hand, basically a Q&A

 ### 9 Work period for feedback on someone else's code and methods - Nov 12
-- This will be following Freddy Hillemann et al's [shinny app](https://github.com/fhillemann/code_review_checklist), related to their [paper](https://ecoevorxiv.org/repository/view/9055/).
+- This will be following Freddy Hillemann et al's [shiny app](https://github.com/fhillemann/code_review_checklist), related to their [paper](https://ecoevorxiv.org/repository/view/9055/).

 ### 10 Work period for final registered report, including working through feedback - Nov 19